LydiaNtafa/BankTechTest/desingFiles/classRecipe.md

 ```
 The user can a withdrawl if their balance is sufficient
 They will receive a confirmation message "Transaction complete.
 New account balance: <balance>"
+*the confirmation message is an assumption on dev's part and can easily be changed/deleted*
 ```

 # Examples as Intergation Tests